by Wyn Hilty

 Somehow Janet Reno is behind this.

 Janet Reno was the attorney general of the United States under President Bill Clinton, the first woman to hold that post.
-She was the subject of controversy for her handling of several crises, specifically the standoff at Ruby Ridge, in which a teenage boy and a woman were killed by federal agents; the storming of the Branch Davidian compound in Waco, Texas, which killed 80 people, including children; and the bitter custody battle over the young Cuban boy Elian Gonzalez.
+She was the subject of controversy for her handling of several crises, specifically the storming of the Branch Davidian compound in Waco, Texas, which killed 80 people, including children; and the bitter custody battle over the young Cuban boy Elian Gonzalez.

-Gentle Ben was a 1967-1969 CBS series that starred Clint Howard (Ron Howard’s brother) as a boy named Mark who has adventures with a large black bear named Ben (played by Bruno the Bear).
+An imitation of Clint Howard on Gentle Ben, a 1967-1969 CBS series about a boy named Mark (Howard) who has adventures with a large black bear named Ben (played by Bruno the Bear).
 (Thanks to Katherine Simpson for this reference.)

-Oh, Travis Bickle moved out to the suburbs.
+Oh, Travis Bickle moved out to the suburbs, huh?

 Travis Bickle, played by Robert De Niro, is the eponymous antihero of the 1976 film Taxi Driver: a bitter, mentally unstable Vietnam vet.